Is H1B Resident Alien?

 Table of Contents

-Working in the US with H1B status, you will be required to pay tax on your earnings to the IRS (Internal Revenue Service).
+While working in the US with H1B status, you will be required to pay tax on your earnings to the US tax authority, known as the IRS (Internal Revenue Service).
 Your classification for tax purposes, and the level of tax that you pay, will be determined by whether you are a resident alien or a non-resident alien.

 A resident alien must pay tax on their income in the same way a US citizen does.
 You will be required to report your worldwide income, both from within the US and abroad, in your annual tax return.